 My mom was very gracious to offer to host a sprinkle for me (thanks Mom!).
 It was really nice to take a break from nesting to celebrate and be around people who love me.

-You already are going to have your hands full when you have two under two, don’t be afraid to let people bless you.
+You already are going to have your hands full as it is, don’t be afraid to let people bless you.

 Invest in a double stroller.